w3schools-test/w3schools-test.github.io/README.md

 # Leave a message for us!
-This repository is meant to be a place where our users can leave messages for others to see.
+This repository is meant to be a place where our users can leave messages for others to see. this w3 school is very good for learning the html, python,and many other and this is very helpfull for making the web page very easily. it specially teach that how to design a simple web.
 You can see the result here: https://w3schools-test.github.io/

 We generally only have one condition: